 Luckily a tripod does not have to be expensive or big; they are actually quite handy and lightweight these days.
 We use different kinds of tripods, but our favorite one is the Gorillapod.
 It is of excellent quality combined with versatility; this tripod is an absolute winner.
 We have been using it for many years for our smartphones as well as our DSRL cameras.
 It is still as sturdy as it was when we bought it 6 years ago.
 They are actually very reasonably priced on Amazon.

 You can find all our favorite and affordable tripods in our recommended gear list.

 Another convenient device is a wireless remote shutter.
 You can release the shutter from a distance without touching your phone.
 No more camera shake for you!
 Wireless shutters cost just a few bucks but can greatly improve your images.
-The ones we use pair easily with Android and iOS are small and lightweight.
+The one I use pairs easily with Android and iOS is small and lightweight.